mxsasha/rpsl-registry-scoped-members/draft-romijn-grow-rpsl-registry-scoped-members-01.md

 When querying a set to resolve its members, IRR software typically expects the primary key of the set as a query parameter from the user.
-This reference is also ambiguous without referring a specific registry.
+This reference is also ambiguous without referring to a specific registry.

 IRR software MUST support a user-provided parameter to restrict the initial lookup of the set object to a specific registry.
 This restriction MUST NOT apply to further lookups performed by the IRR software when resolving the set, i.e., this restriction also does not cascade.

-For text based queries, IRR softwazre is RECOMMENDED to allow this parameter to be provided in similar syntax as the `src-members` value, e.g. RIPE::AS-DEMO, to query the object with primary key AS-DEMO in registry RIPE, and then continue resolving its members.
+For text based queries, IRR software is RECOMMENDED to allow this parameter to be provided in similar syntax as the `src-members` value, e.g. RIPE::AS-DEMO, to query the object with primary key AS-DEMO in registry RIPE, and then continue resolving its members.